praton1729/flow_idea_tracker/docs/README.md

 - Need to think of a simple name, for time being lets call it `flow`.
 - A simple terminal ncurses based application to track research ideas and the possible options that we take in the way to achieve conclusion.
 - The flowchart blocks should be able to link to the code location.
 - This is not supposed to be a simple terminal flow chart application.
 - Upon clicking or pressing enter the block should open the full description otherwise it should just display the summary.
+- The plan is to store data in a self-defined blob format.
-- The plan is store the data in json/sql/plain text format whichcould be parsed by other GUI/web clients.
+	- Alternatives would be to store the data in json/sql/plain text format which could be parsed by other GUI/web clients.
 - This tool could be part of any code repo.
 	- This tool can be initiated like git init.
-- The code needs to be written with modularity and reusability in mind.
+- The code needs to be written with modularity and re-usability in mind.
 	- Maybe this needs to be broken down into simpler projects.
-	- Like the idea drawer which will parse the json files and draw a graph could be a project in itself.
+	- Like the idea drawer which will parse the idea blob files and draw a graph could be a project in itself.
 	- **This needs more thought.**
+- When the user chooses to open the commit SHA then a new split vim window should be opened with that commit.
+Obviously this will only happen when the tool is launched within a git repo.

 # Flow chart representation
 ```c